 Why do we tell you something about WP Engine’s solution center?
 Well, on the one hand, it offers an interesting compilation of professional services for WordPress.
 And on the other hand, WP Engine added our MultilingualPress to their solution center.
 Hence the hoster approved that our solution for a multilingual WordPress is innovative and future-proof.

 But let’s go a few steps back: Why does the WP solution center recommend MultilingualPress and not another multilingualism solution?
 And why does WordPress need an enhancement to become multilingual?

-The possiblity to make WordPress multilingual is not provided by default.
-That’s why there are a couple of plugins which enhance WordPress installations in different ways.
+The possibility to make WordPress multilingual is not provided by default.
+That’s why there are a couple of plugins that enhance WordPress installations in different ways.
 All have their reasons for existence.